 The Microsoft Surface Go is powered by Intel Pentium Gold Processor and has a RAM of 4GB which gives it an excellent performance speed and allows it to smoothly juggle several tasks without stuttering or lagging.
 And it has a battery life of 9 hours which is enough for a full workday.

 As a writer, if you’ve become accustomed to the tapping sound of your keyboard while writing (which is to be expected) and this helps the flow of your inspiration then you’d surely prefer a writing tablet with a physical keyboard.
-The Microsoft Surface Go wouldn’t disappoint you in this regard, it comes with a keyboard dock which is very comfortable for typing and a responsive touchpad which makes it feel like you’re actually working with a PC.
+The Microsoft Surface Go wouldn’t disappoint you in this regard, it comes with a keyboard dock that is very comfortable for typing, and a responsive touchpad that makes it feel like you’re actually working with a PC.

 It also comes with a Surface Pen which is great for taking quick notes and it has a rubber eraser at the top which makes it feel like you’re using a pencil.
-And you can write in any Windows 10 apps that accept pen input like Microsoft Word, OneNote, etc. With all these exciting features, it’s clear that this device is obviously designed with hard workers (including writers and creatives) in mind.
+And you can write in any Windows 10 apps that accept pen input like Microsoft Word, OneNote, etc. With all the features that can make content creators’ hearts race, it’s clear that this device is obviously designed with hard workers (including writers and creatives) in mind.

 - Speedy performance